Closed-form estimators for an exponential family derived from likelihood equations: Simulation study

-Figure~\ref{fig_dagum_MC1} (a)-(d) shows the results of Monte Carlo simulation study to assess the performance of the bootstrap bias-reduced ML estimators.
-In terms of parameter recovery, we observe that both RBs and RMSEs approach zero as the sample size ($n$) increases.
-In general terms, the results also show that the proposed estimators have relatively low bias, even for small samples (similar results are obtained for other models).
-Therefore, the proposed the bootstrap bias-reduced ML estimators are good alternatives for estimating the parameters associated with the distributions in Table \ref{table:1}.
+{ Figures~\ref{fig_dagum_MC1} and \ref{fig_dagum_MC2} show the results of the Monte Carlo simulation study for assessing the performance of the bootstrap bias-reduced ML estimators.} In terms of parameter recovery, from Figures~\ref{fig_dagum_MC1} and \ref{fig_dagum_MC2}, we observe that both RBs and RMSEs approach zero as the sample size ($n$) increases.
+In general terms, the results also show that the proposed bootstrap bias-reduced estimators have relatively low bias, even for small samples.
+Therefore, the proposed bootstrap bias-reduced ML estimators are good alternatives for estimating the parameters associated with the distributions in Table \ref{table:1}.

+\paragraph{Acknowledgements} This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.